It's happening right now. Money is being wasted. Time is being squandered. And it's all on account of food plots.

 I live in southern Michigan, one of the most heavily-hunted areas of the nation.
 We measure hunter numbers per mile in the dozens.
 This is not a unique situation.
 From Pennsylvania to Wisconsin to Ohio, there are more deer-rich states with high hunter densities than there are prime states with limited hunting pressure.
 That’s simply a fact.
 I can reference only what personal experience has taught me to be true.
 And, in my personal experiences, food plots are as overhyped as a Tom Cruise movie.

-Last year, I established two of the finest food plots I've ever put in.
+A couple of years ago, I established two of the finest food plots I've ever put in.
 They totaled about 2 acres in size and were absolutely bursting with greenery and bulbous turnips, sugar beets and radishes.
 In a year that saw intense drought, I kept those plots hydrated.
 Turnips, hundreds of them, grew to the size of cantaloupes.

 The deer nibbled a bit on the leaves in late October after a couple of frosts, but there was no "maximum drawing power."
 There was never a clear pattern of use.
 I figured that would all change once the beans were taken off the nearby fields and the snow began to fly.